garet-rich/Potluck/README.md

 ## Instructions

-1. Fork this Repository
+* Fork this Repository
-1. Clone your forked repo to your computer.
+* Clone your forked repo to your computer.
-1. Complete the activity below.
+* Complete the activity below.
-1. Push your solution to your forked repo
+* Push your solution to your forked repo
-1. Submit a pull request from your repository to the `turingschool-examples` repository
+* Submit a pull request from your repository to this repository
+  * Put your name in your PR!

 ## Iteration 1